Strengthening K-State students

 Strengths are only strengths if lived out in a healthy productive environment.
 The Strengths program at K-State provides students with an opportunity to learn how to play to their strengths so they create the conditions to thrive.
 “Through K-State’s strengths and well-being initiative, we aim to increase student engagement and overall well-being,” said Mike Finnegan, campus lead for the CliftonStrengths for Students initiative.
 “K-State students can receive one-on-one strengths peer coaching to further develop their strengths, overcome challenges and discover strategies to help them reach their goal attainment.
 The Mistlers’ financial contribution has provided us to be intentional about moving beyond strengths identification and into strengths development for our undergraduate students.”

-As of the past academic year, two-thirds of incoming freshmen have taken advantage of strengths and well-being initiatives.
+Every fall, the majority of incoming freshmen take advantage of strengths and well-being initiatives.
 And recently, K-State was awarded the Don Clifton Strengths for Students Award.
 Universities that receive this award are exceptional in helping students utilize their strengths to achieve success in the classroom and beyond.
 Educational leaders in the CliftonStrengths program are focused on what is strong with students, not what is wrong.

 I am interested in these topics